Shifted Witten classes and topological recursion: Introduction

 A famous example of a CohFT is the Witten $r$-spin class, defined for each integer $r \geq 2$.
 The Witten $2$-spin class turns out to be trivial, and thus it leads to no new geometry -- its associated correlators are the Witten--Kontsevich $\psi$-classes intersection numbers.
 We know that they are governed by the KdV hierarchy together with the string equation.
 Equivalently, they satisfy the topological recursion on the (global) Airy spectral curve.
 For $r \geq 3$ however, the Witten $r$-spin CohFT is non-semisimple and the Teleman reconstruction theorem is not immediately applicable.

 A workaround comes from the study of the genus zero sector of the Witten $r$-spin theory, which endows the underlying vector space with the structure of a Dubrovin--Frobenius manifold equivalent to the canonical Frobenius structure on the versal deformation of the $A_{r-1}$-singularity.
 The algebra on tangent spaces is semisimple outside the discriminant of $A_{r-1}$.
 In \cite{PPZ15,PPZ19}, Pandharipande--Pixton--Zvonkine studied two special semisimple directions of this Dubrovin--Frobenius manifold, which they refer to as the shifted Witten classes.
-Their $3$-spin construction yields Pixton's tautological relations on $\overline{\mc{M}}_{g,n}$, which extend the established Faber--Zagier relations on $\mc{M}_g$ and constitute all presently known tautological relations.
+Their $3$-spin construction yields Pixton's tautological relations on $\overline{\mc{M}}_{g,n}$, which extend the established Faber--Zagier relations on $\mc{M}_g$ and are conjectured to be the full set of relations in the tautological ring of $\overline{\mc{M}}_{g,n}$ \cite{Pix13}.
 Although the higher spin relations are implied by those for $r = 3$, the construction for general $r$ found several applications, like bounds on the Betti numbers of the tautological ring of $\mc{M}_g$ and polynomiality properties in $r$ of the Witten class.
-The latter was used in \cite{KLLS18,GKLS19,GZ21} to find a simplified set of relations in the case $r=\frac12$ and establish various properties of the tautological ring of the moduli space of curves.
+This polynomiality was employed in \cite{KLLS18,GKLS19,GZ21} to set $r=\frac12$, yielding a simplified set of relations that imply various properties of the tautological ring of the moduli space of curves.

 As mentioned earlier, for every semisimple CohFT it is known that there is a local spectral curve whose topological recursion correlators compute the CohFT correlators.
 However, it is not clear which families of local spectral curves glue to a global one.
 This problem was studied in \cite{DNOS19} using the notion of a Dubrovin superpotential, and the authors show that shifted Witten classes come from global spectral curves.